mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Cr500

 **Audio:** The bug records anything it hears.
 **Visual:** The bug records anything it sees.
 Data: If attached to a computer system, the bug can search and copy data from the computer.
-The bug cannot breach computer security on its own but if a user accesses the computer in the bug’s presence, the bug can read their data.
+The bug cannot breach computer security on its own but if a user accesses the computer in the bug's presence, the bug can read their data.
 Bioscan: The bug has a basic biological scanner, allowing it to sample the area for DNA traces, chemical taint and so forth.
 Computer/1: The bug has an onboard computer system rated Computer/1.

 A bug can be active or passive.
 An active bug transmits data (either constantly, or when triggered).
 Passive bugs just record until activated.